All details subject to change.

 - 1:30-2:30pm: IALL Annual General Meeting

-- Rabia Belt, Stanford Law School Associate Professor of Law and Professor (by courtesy) of History
+- Rabia Belt, Stanford Law School Associate Professor of Law and Associate Professor (by courtesy) of History; Affiliated Faculty, Center for Comparatives Studies in Race and Ethnicity

 Wednesday, October 12: U.S. Approaches to International Law

-- Jayashiri Srikantiah, Stanford Law School Associate Dean of Clinical Education; Director of the Mills Legal Clinic; Professor of Law; and Director, Immigrants’ Rights Clinic
+- Jayashri Srikantiah, Stanford Law School Associate Dean of Clinical Education; Director of the Mills Legal Clinic; Professor of Law; Director, Immigrants’ Rights Clinic

 - 10:15-11am: Business & Human Rights